Firearms regulation in Switzerland: Number of guns in circulation

-Switzerland thus has a relatively high gun ownership rate.
+Switzerland has a relatively high gun ownership rate.
 There are no official statistics, and estimates vary considerably.

-The 2017 report from Small Arms Survey has estimated that the number of civilian-held firearms in Switzerland is of 2,332,000, which given a population of 8.4 million corresponds to a gun ownership of around 27.6 guns per 100 residents.
-Other estimates place the number of privately held firearms upwards to an average of 3,400,000, giving the nation an estimate of 41.2 guns per 100 people in 2017.
-The International Crime Victims Survey conducted in 2004-05 reported that approximately 28% of all households in Switzerland owned guns, giving Switzerland the second-highest percentage of firearm ownership in Europe.
+The 2017 report from Small Arms Survey has estimated that the number of civilian-held firearms in Switzerland is 2,332,000, which given a population of 8.4 million, corresponds to a gun ownership of around 27.6 guns per 100 residents.
+Other estimates place the number of privately held firearms upwards to a high total of 4,500,000, giving the nation an estimate of 54.5 guns per 100 people in 2017.

+The International Crime Victims Survey conducted in 2004-05 reported that approximately 28.6% of all households in Switzerland owned firearms and 10.3% owned handguns, giving Switzerland the second-highest percentage of firearm ownership in Europe.
+A recent study by the Zurich University of Applied Sciences released in 2023 revealed that the most commonly owned guns are handguns (caliber>.22lr) (85%) with semi-automatic rifles in close second (76%).

-When Switzerland joined the Schengen Information System in 2008, it was forced to introduce a central registry for firearms.
+When Switzerland joined the Schengen Information System in 2008, it was forced to introduce a registry for firearms, though only those that changed hands since are registered, and no central registry was created.
+However, multiple proposals have been submitted over the years and most recently, a proposal by Green Party Marionna Schlatter to introduce a central registry was rejected by the Parliament on the 5th of March 2024.
+Consequently, each canton is still responsible for its registry.

-Only firearms which changed hands since 2008 are registered.
-The number of registered firearms in this database was reported as 876,000 as of August 2017 which given a population of 8.4 million corresponds to around 10.3 registered guns per 100 residents.
+The number of registered firearms in those databases was reported as 876,000 as of August 2017 which given a population of 8.4 million corresponds to around 10.3 registered guns per 100 residents.

 Regulation

-Switzerland's Weapons Law (WG, LArm) and Weapons Act (WV, OArm) has been revised to accede to the Schengen Treaty effective 12 December 2008.
+Switzerland's Weapons Law (WG, LArm) and Weapons Act (WV, OArm) has been revised to accede to the Schengen Treaty effective 12 December 2008, and modified in 2019 after a referendum from the Swiss population to implement the European Firearms Directive which was added in the Schengen agreement.
 The Act on Personal Military Equipment (VPAA, OEPM) governs the handling of military equipment, and in particular the handling of personal weapons by military personnel.

 The law is applied to the following weapons: